stefanGT44/Concurrent-Keyword-Counter/README.md

 The component is blocked if the job queue is empty.

 ### Web scanner:
-The user initiates a new web scanning job by submiting a website url and jump number using the CLI. <br>
+The user initiates a new web scanning job by submiting a website url and hop count using the CLI. <br>
 After the dispatcher submits a job to the web scanner , web scanning begins.<br>
 Every web job task does the following:
 1. Count the specified keywords on the given website
-2. If the jump number is greater than 0, start new web scanning jobs for all the links found on the given website (new jobs have a decremented jump number)
+2. If the hop count is greater than 0, start new web scanning jobs for all the links found on the given website (new jobs have a decremented hop count)
 Already scanned urls are skipped.
 After a specified duration (config file) the list of scanned urls is cleared.

 ### File scanner: